CentreForDigitalHumanities/Federated-Authentication-Docs/saml/index.rst

 You can use the SSL certificates used by your webhost for SSL, but these tend to expire quite quickly.
-We recommend you generate your own certificates, which can have a maximum lifetime of 5 years, which is decribed in the :doc:`certificates guide <certificates>`.
+We recommend you generate your own certificates, which can have a maximum lifetime of 5 years, which is described in the :doc:`certificates guide <certificates>`.

 Environments